 Environmental protection has been a national priority for decades.
 There are numerous government and industry programs that focus on environmental protection and health.
 One such program is the Toxics Release Inventory (TRI).
-TRI, which was established in 1986 by the U.S. Environmental Protection Agency (EPA), "tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.
+Established in 1986 by the U.S. (EPA), the TRI tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.
 U.S. facilities in different industry sectors must report annually how much of each chemical is released to the environment and/or managed through recycling, energy recovery and treatment.
-(A "release" of a chemical means that it is emitted to the air or water, or placed in some type of land disposal.)" (www.epa.gov/toxics-release-inventory-tri-program)